APSU in Antigua

 Dr. Antonio Thompson at (931) 221-7915 or email@example.com

-application fee will be charged to the student's account once the student authorizes the Office of International Education during the application process.
+This nonrefundable application fee will be charged to the student's account once the student authorizes the Office of Study Abroad and International Exchange during the application process.